kimjoar/js-java-setup/README.md

 toolchains are possible even without Node.js.

-We have used a setup similar to this in several large-scale JavaScript applications at some of the largest companies in Norway.
+We have used a setup similar to this in several large-scale JavaScript applications for some of the largest companies in Norway.

 Hopefully this will make your JavaScript development a whole lot easier when there's only Java all around.